crystalleesf/mob-defense/docs/status.md

 ## Remaining Goals and Challenges

 Firstly, we need to figure out how to add a negative reward for when the agent incurs damage.
 Secondly, we plan to add a friendly mob that the agent SHOULD NOT attack.
+In addition, we need to alter the turning speed of the agent.
+The agent struggles with looking towards the zombies when they attack it, making it difficult for him to attack/damage them.
 Lastly, we need to respawn zombies after they are killed, so that the agent's reward is not upper bounded by the number of zombies in the arena.

 ## Resources Used
 - [Malmo XML Schema Documentation](https://microsoft.github.io/malmo/0.21.0/Schemas/MissionHandlers.html)